tejassawant5325/StudentMarketPlace/README.md

 Contact Us: Navigate to the Contact page to send messages to admin.

-Admin can view all users, products, and contact messages from the Admin Panel.
+Seller can view all users, products, and contact messages from the Panel.

 Digital products can be downloaded directly, while non-digital products follow normal trade or offline payment process.